How to start and run a SIG

 The Design Society requires all SIGs to submit an annual report for review by the Board of Management.
 Based on the reports submitted, the Board of Management will review each SIG annually and decide about its continuation, modification or termination.
 The review process will take place at the “Rigi” meeting of the Board of Management in March each year.

-Below, rules and guidelines for starting and running a SIG are provided.
+Below (when logged-in as a DS member), rules and guidelines for starting and running a SIG are provided.
 Please read this information carefully.
 In addition, forms for applying for a new SIG and for the annual reporting of existing SIGs are provided.